anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Most common problem in OS is to run out of disk space, so you have to calculate the minimum storage requirement: source_data * (1 + num_replicas) * 1.45
 * You have to choose the number of shards as well
   * If shard allocation across nodes is unbalanced, you can get memory pressure
-  * If you see JVMMemoryPressure errors, get fewer shards by deleting old or unused indices
+  * If you see JVMMemoryPressure errors, get fewer shards by deleting old or unused indices, having too many small shards can be bad. shards should be small enough that ES can handle them but not too small that they place needless strain on the hardware

 Security: